Fardina386/Personal-projects/README.md

 # Personal-projects
 These projects done by me are not of university academics.
-I did them for practicing.
+I did them personally for practicing only.